emendoza2/trialanderror/src/posts/what-is-the-osi-model/index.md

 # In practice

 As mentioned earlier, the OSI model is not so clearly-cut in practice as it is in the specification.
-In practice, the [TCP/IP protocol](https://www.rfc-editor.org/rfc/rfc1180) is more widely implemented.
+This [StackExchange post](https://networkengineering.stackexchange.com/questions/6380/osi-model-and-networking-protocols-relationship/6381#6381) clarified it substantially for me.
+Instead of the OSI model, in practice, the [TCP/IP protocol](https://www.rfc-editor.org/rfc/rfc1180) is more widely implemented.
 Nevertheless, the OSI model is still useful as what its name suggests: a model.
 It’s a model for gaining a basic understanding of how the great big internet works, so that when it doesn’t work the way we expect, we know what to do.

 🛳💥